Compare Car Insurance New South Wales

 Reviews, news, tips and guides to help find the best car insurance for you.

-Comparing car insurance in NSW?
-Australia’s most inhabited state certainly has a lot of drivers on the road, and a lot of rules to follow.
 Whether you’re winding your way through the scenic Blue Mountains, trundling along gravel roads toward Broken Hill, or zipping around suburban Sydney streets, every NSW driver wants to keep their car safe and sound.
+That’s why you need car insurance that protects you for New South Wales’ unique requirements and road conditions.
+Here’s how to find the right policy.

 What types of car insurance are available in NSW?

-Generally speaking, there are three main types of car insurance in NSW.
+Generally speaking, there are four main types of car insurance in NSW.
 These include:

-You can typically buy either a 12-month or 6-month green slip.
-It should be renewed at least 21 days before the registration expiry date – a requirement unique to NSW.
+You can typically buy either a 12-month or 6-month green slip, and it should be renewed at least 21 days before the registration expiry date – a requirement unique to NSW.

 The following are licensed CTP insurance providers in NSW: